quilime/organelle-monome/README.md

 ## Installation

-Run the SerialOSC-Install patch.
+Run SerialOSC-Installer first.
 This patch installs the serialosc binaries and libmonome shared libraries to the Organelle's OS.
 It also adds serialosc as a daemon that runs at startup.

   1. Plug in the Monome Grid via USB
-  2. Press AUX to start installation.
+  2. Press AUX to start installation

-Upon a successful installation, the display should notify you if it is connected and active.
-When the grid is active, pressing a key will light it up and a sound will be heard.
+Upon a successful installation, the display should notify you if it is connected and active and the Grid's light should illuminate.
+Pressing a key will light it up.

 ## Patches